physiopy/phys2bids/docs/contributing.rst

 1. Have a look at the `contributor guide <contributorfile.html>`_ page as well as the `code of conduct <conduct.html>`_.
 2. Make sure that you have a GitHub account.
 You can set up a `free GitHub account <https://github.com/>`_; here are some `instructions <https://help.github.com/articles/signing-up-for-a-new-github-account>`_.
 3. If you intend to contribute code and/or use the ``physiopy`` packages in any way, check that you have ``git`` and ``pip`` installed on your system.
 Then install ``phys2bids`` as a developer.
-This will let you run the program with the latest modification, without requiring to re-install it every time.
+This will let you run the program with the latest modifications, without requiring to re-install it every time.

 .. _`all-contributors`: https://github.com/all-contributors/all-contributors